Table of Contents:

 HOFFMAN: Caterina served as Etsy’s board chair for eight years, and was intimately involved in growing the company.
 Her eye for community offered foundational insights.
 She knew that for Etsy to thrive, the founders had to include the community in decision-making.

-These weren’t the trolls on Joi Ito’s mailing list.
-But rather, passionately devoted community members who had a real stake in what happened inside their civilization.
+These weren’t trolls but rather, passionately devoted community members who had a real stake in what happened inside their civilization.
 And that’s an important distinction.
 It’s critical to recognize the difference between members who care about the health of the community, and those who only care about themselves.
 When you recognize these members, you see the early signs of scale.

 And this comes back to the theory: What you are when you’re small, gets amplified when you grow.
 The Etsy leadership knew they had to water these seeds of collaboration — by including the community in key decisions and fostering the connections between them.